tproffen/ORNLNeutronTrailer/README.md

 ## Local Installation

 In cases where Internet access is not available, the demo needs to be run locally.
-It is possible to just open `DiffractionCamera.html` in a local brower and all will work.
+It is possible to just open `DiffractionCamera.html` in a local browser and all will work.
 However, depending on security setting and the web browser, the camera will not work when the file is loaded locally.
 If no Internet access is available, run a simple webserver by open a command prompt and running the command: